July 5th-10th, 2019

 3.45pm – 5pm: ‘Pitch to the Expert’: each day a small group of writers will take their turn pitching their project to the mentors, receiving valuable feedback on this stage of the process.

-Then, we’ll meet for dinner prepared by our private chef, followed by Q & A with a different mentor / special guest each day, on a film which they’ve been involved with.
+Then, we’ll meet for dinner prepared by our private chef, followed by a talk and then Q & A with a different mentor each day on a film or TV project which they’ve been involved with.
 We’ll also be tasting some of the delicious local wines!

 When you go on a retreat to focus on your writing, you want a place which both inspires you and strengthens your commitment to your craft.
 (And if it happens to make you feel like royalty, while doing so?
 All the better!)